 Stephanie Knight, who led the project, reflects on the process and the times in her introduction:

 ‘Writing the Times has been a six week project, with weekly Zoom meetings, and continuous emails.
 During the Zoom meetings, we discussed other people’s writing that inspired us, we read our drafts, we considered frameworks, layout, quotes, prologues and epilogues, we discussed how our readers might respond to our writing.
 The project was open to participants and artists who have worked with North Edinburgh Arts Theatre project, and to Yoga Students at North Edinburgh Arts.
 People self-selected, and this publication demonstrates the commitment and dedication everyone has given to Writing the Times.

 This is published at the time when we would have been witnessing Edinburgh swing into full Festival flourish.
 Now we plan, reflect and then plan again for another time.’

 This project was supported by a Wellbeing Grant from the COVID-19 SUPPORTING COMMMUNITIES FUND administered by EVOC

-Writing The Times is a six-week creative writing project, led by Stephanie Knight, exploring themes focusing on extraordinary times we’re currently living in.
-Participants are invited to take part in weekly online sessions and submit their writing by the end of July.
+Writing The Times was a six-week creative writing project, led by Stephanie Knight, exploring themes focusing on extraordinary times we’re currently living in.
+Participants were invited to take part in weekly online sessions and submit their writing by the end of July.